 If you are flying, you can fly into Thunder Bay, ON, International Falls, MN or Winnipeg, MB.
-From there you can rent a car or van or use a shuttle service or fly Bearskin Airlines to various communities within Sunset Country.
+From there you can rent a car or van or use Ontario Northland Bus Service or Kasper Transportation or fly Bearskin Airlines to various communities within Sunset Country.
 Charter and personal flights can land at many of the communities in Northwestern Ontario.
 Visit the CANPASS website for information on Canadian customs and immigration.

 Your tourist outfitter should be able to give you suggestions on the easiest way to their camp from your home city.
 You could also contact local travel agencies and have them book your flight and travel arrangements.

 What are the speed limits in Ontario?

 Speed limits are posted in kilometers.
 Speed limits on the main highways in the area usually 90 km/hour or 55 mph.
 Please follow the posted speed limits and watch for wildlife.